sampsyo/cs6120/content/blog/2019-10-23-posh/index.md

 Even speculative tasks which violate data dependencies are likely to access data that will be useful to re-executions of that task.
-The authors assume (fairly) that the hardware primitives for squashing tasks will not rollback cache state; this implies that squashed tasks can still prefetch useful data into the cache.
+The authors assume (fairly) that the hardware primitives for squashing tasks will not roll back cache state; this implies that squashed tasks can still prefetch useful data into the cache.
 Re-executions of the failed task, or even future tasks may benefit from access to this cached data and see reduced memory access latency.